 Then test your settings by taking a few pictures.
 If you practice ahead of time, it’ll be easier to quickly set up your camera when the big Northern Lights dance begins.

 Finally, as we have said, use a remote control or a self-timer.
-Set the delay to a least two seconds to allow the camera to settle down so it doesn’t move or vibrate.
+Set the delay to at least two seconds to allow the camera to settle down so it doesn’t move or vibrate.
 Camera movement causes blurry pictures.

 Can I take Aurora photos with my mobile phone?

 If you have one of the latest smartphones, you can take pictures of the Northern Lights.
-The pictures will probably not have the same quality as those taken with a proper camera, but they will have good enough quality for use on social networks.
+The pictures will probably not be of the same quality as those taken with a proper camera, but they will have good enough quality for use on social networks.
 Use night mode and a tripod.
 Or feel free to set the phone to manual setting, if it has it, and use the same tips as above.
 There are also apps you can download to improve night photography.

-Dress up for Northern Lights hunting!
+Dress up for Northern Lights hunting

 Even though the lounge is warm and comfortable aboard our boat MS Rygerdronningen, our guests usually like to watch and photograph the lights from our outside viewing decks.
 So dress well!